GenomicsPrograms/CGC/README.md

 This repository contains a protocol for wrapping R tools for the Cancer Genomics Cloud platform.<br>
 <br>
 <b>Protocols exist for:</b>
-- PoTRA's corN and comB
+- PoTRA's corN and combN